-Marcus Cote is a 20-year-old freelance photographer from the Space Coast of Florida.
+Marcus Cote is a freelance photographer from the Space Coast of Florida.

 My main source of planning came from prior knowledge about photographing the Milky Way galactic core and its position in the night sky.